boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

 developer would utilize the result by storing it in a template context variable using the ``as`` keyword.

-In order for these Conditions (the Condtions themselves, not their results) to be accessible within the template context, Conditions could be passed to the template context on a per-view basis.
+In order for these Conditions (the Conditions themselves, not their results) to be accessible within the template context, Conditions could be passed to the template context on a per-view basis.
 However, because this technique necessarily increases coupling of views and templates, this project will include and through documentation prescribe the use of a template context processor.
-Said context processor will work by going through each member of ``INSTALLED_APPS``, and from each one's ``conditions.py`` module including every object that is a subtype of ``BaseCondition`` in a dictionary ``conditions``.
+Said context processor will work by going through each member of ``INSTALLED_APPS``, and from each one's ``conditions.py`` module including every object that is a subclass of ``BaseCondition`` in a dictionary ``conditions``.

 Example usage::

         {% load conditions %}

-        {% check_conditions conditions.OwnsText conditions.CanEditText user=user request=request obj=text as can_edit %}
+        {% check_conditions conditions.Texts.OwnsText conditions.Texts.CanEditText user=user request=request obj=text as can_edit %}
         {% if can_edit %}
                 <a href="{% url 'texts:text.edit' pk=text.pk %}">{% trans 'Edit Text' %}</a>
         {% endif %}